derian-cordoba/secure-keys-generator/docs/index.md

 bundle exec secure-keys
 ```

-### Step 3: Integrate Keys.xcframework into Your iOS Project
+### Step 3: Integrate SecureKeys.xcframework into Your iOS Project

 1. From the iOS project, click on the project target, select the `General` tab, and scroll down to the `Frameworks, Libraries, and Embedded Content` section.